9ae/bagel/femmenoir/draft3-outline.md

 <u>What happens</u>
 *What do we want to show?* How integrated she is to the church community, and how trapped she feels by them.

+Elanor goes back to an empty home, instead of being sad, she reveals that Ken is not there.
+“Sometimes you just want to be yourself, and it’s hard with anyone else around”

 <u>Exit</u>
 Also shows signs that Elanor has a bit of cold blooded in her.